 La Suite recommends topical treatments rich with ingredients to help brighten and even the skin tone.
 These “non-negotiables” both prevent and minimize sun damage—because even on the wintriest of days, UV rays are out there, waiting to strike!

-- Vitamin C / Ascorbic Acid (supported by Vitamin E) - Rhea recommends our 20% Active Complex Vitamin C Serum or Silymarin CF for those with oily skin.
+- Vitamin C / Ascorbic Acid (supported by Vitamin E) - Rhea recommends our 20% Active Complex Vitamin C Serum or Vitamin C + E + Ferulic Acid Soothing Antioxidant Serum (coming soon) for those with combination, oily, or sensitive skin.

 - Vitamin A, like La Suite’s best-selling Retinol Serum.

 - Mineral sunscreen that includes zinc oxide, minimum SPF 30.
 We can’t keep this Sheer one in stock.

 Many of La Suite’s signature products include other powerful ingredients that fight hyperpigmentation: